 I’ve been growing peppers indoors for quite a few years, and have finally figured out the best ways to avoid the biggest pepper growing problem and get the results everyone wants–good side growth and strong, thick stalks.

-So grab your jiffy pods and seed starting equipment and let’s get you growing your best peppers yet!
+Grab your jiffy pots and seed starting equipment and let’s get you growing your best peppers yet!

 This post contains affiliate links, which means that if you purchase something, I earn a small commission at no extra cost to you.
 You can read more about it here in my privacy policy.
 Thanks for supporting Shifting Roots!

-- Good quality potting soil (Don’t use soil straight from the garden) The one I’ve linked above uses coconut coir, a more environmentally friendly alternative to peat moss.
+- good quality potting soil (not soil straight from the garden) The one I’ve linked uses coconut coir, a more environmentally friendly alternative to peat moss.

 Finally, peppers can take a long time to germinate.
 Don’t expect to see any green until around 2 weeks after you’ve sown the seeds.